didasy/NoCluster/README.md

 And then you have to make sure you connect to the query server to access a shard cluster.

 Or really, if you don't expect high throughput or larger than RAM dataset (or don't mind losing all your data if something happened), using a single mongod server is enough.

+### About Saving Uploaded Files
+To save uploaded files, you have some choices:

+* Place the uploaded file in a variable and send that to back server to be saved or processed or
+* Save the uploaded file directly to the shared storage (NFS or something like that) or
+* Use [Binary.js](http://binaryjs.com) and create a dedicated streaming server for file handling or
+* Deploy a new front-end server dedicated for file handling

+Personally, I would go with the second choice because it's the easiest and you need a shared storage anyway.
+But that would means more load on the front server and that's not good if you want a snappy response.

+Meanwhile, with the first choice we would make the back server busy and you wouldn't want that on a write heavy back end.

+The third choice probably be good for a single page web app because you can show users their file upload progress easily and the server would be more flexible.
+But this would mean we can only support browsers with websocket feature.

+The fourth choice is similar to the third except not as flexible but support all browsers.

+Please choose carefully.